feeRnt/ps4-linux-12xx/README.md

 To get some pre-compiled kernels, go to the [releases section](https://github.com/feeRnt/ps4-linux-12xx/releases), and choose a kernel (bzImage) based on your needed version.

-If something doesn't work, or your model still has unsupported WiFi, you can open a GitHub issue to share the concerns.
+If something doesn't work, or your model still has unsupported WiFi, you can open a GitHub issue to share its details.

 =-=-=-=